mathewqpmiller/Project3-RiotOfTheGreyRock/README.md

 # Completed by the group Riot Of The Grey Rock

-Project status: completed with visions of future updates Most models and many visualizations, summaries, and final presentation document and been completed.
+Project status: completed with visions of future updates Most models and many visualizations, summaries, and final presentation document have been completed.

 ## Introduction